mjasperse/telepythic/README.md

 # Telepythic #

-This library is for communicating with measurement and test-equipment using text-based VISA (e.g. GPIB-like) interfaces.
+This library is for communicating with measurement and test-equipment using text-based VISA (e.g. GPIB-like) or telnet interfaces.
 Its intended purpose is to simplify writing scripts to control equipment and download measurements, in an interface-agnostic way.

 Classes are provided for TCP communication (e.g. Tektronix oscilloscopes), and GPIB communication via a Prologix ethernet-GPIB bridge.
 Direct interface with VISA drivers is possible through the pyvisa project.
 The simple read/write/ask interface means devices do not need to know the details of the underlying interface, meaning interfaces can be easily changed.